Shirley Conran: Personal life

 Conran was married to Terence Conran from 1955 to 1962; they were the parents of two sons: Sebastian and Jasper Conran, both designers.
 After divorcing him, she married John Stephenson and then Kevin O'Sullivan who were both sales directors.
-These marriages just lasted 2–3 years each and, after she became a successful author, she gave up on marriage as "a woman has to be her own Prince Charming".
+These marriages just lasted two–three years each and, after becoming a successful author, she gave up on marriage as "a woman has to be her own Prince Charming".

 In 2009, she wrote that she suffered from ME.

 Conran had homes in France and London, and lived in Monaco for several years.

 She founded the educational non-profit Maths Action.

 She died from pneumonia at a hospital in London on 9 May 2024, at the age of 91.

 Honours

 Conran was appointed Dame Commander of the Order of the British Empire (DBE) in the Truss resignation honours list for services to mathematics education as the founder of the Maths Anxiety Trust.